The By-Laws of the GHFA are reproduced here.

 8.5.1.
 All competitions are played under the Photo ID system.

-8.5.3.
-Each team manager shall complete the teamsheet including shirt numbers for every player taking part in the match and submit this to the opposition manager for checking at least ten (10) minutes prior to the commencement of the game.
-The opposition manager has the right to sight any or all of the players for verification against the Photo ID photograph.
-If the opposition manager contests the identity of a player, the manager should note on the back of the teamsheet that they contest the identity of the player, noting the name and ID of the player.
+8.5.2 Each team manager shall complete the teamsheet including shirt numbers for every player taking part in the match and submit this to the opposition manager for checking at least ten (10) minutes prior to the commencement of the match.
+The opposition manager has the right to sight any or all of the players for verification against the player’s Photo ID.
+If the opposition manager contests the identity of a player, the manager should note on the teamsheet that they contest the identity of the player, noting the name and ID of the player.
 For electronic teamsheets, the team manager should confirm the oppositions teamsheet to lock the teamsheet from further change.

-8.5.8.
-Photo IDs may be inspected by any Director of the Association at any time during the game.
+8.5.7 Player IDs may be reviewed and/or confirmed by a Director of the Association at any time during a match.

 8.6.
 PLAYING OUT OF GRADE

 8.6.1.
 A player may play for his/her Club in a higher grade or in the same grade and higher division than the one which he/she was originally registered provided that-